 Gone are the days when “subscription” meant the Saturday Evening Post or the Columbia House Tape Club.
 Today, B2B subscription-based business models are all about empowering customers and increasing sales.
 It’s about cross-selling, upselling, and boosting customer retention.
-It’s about profit.
+It’s about profit and sustainable business growth.

 Subscription-based businesses are the hottest business model in today’s rapidly changing, interconnected global marketplace.
 Forbes, in its State of the Subscription Economy, noted that the market has doubled in the last five years and 15% of online shoppers now use one or more subscription-based services.

 Market Watch reported that in 2018, Netflix added 7.4 million viewers, two-thirds of whom live outside the U.S., creating a 43% year-over-year jump in revenue.
 With 137 million viewers worldwide, Netflix revenues grew to $153 billion in 2018, making it bigger than Disney and Comcast, according to Forbes